-Our staff religious educator and minister lead many of our congregations’ lifespan programs.
+Our Director of Religious Education and Minister lead many of our congregations’ lifespan programs.
 Parents and other members of the congregation often lead them, too.
 Teaching can be a very fulfilling way to deepen one’s own faith.

 Children’s religious education programs are typically offered on Sunday mornings, and high school youth and adult programs are usually offered on afternoons or evenings.

-We invite you to explore these pages and contact our religious educator to get connected.
+We invite you to explore these pages and contact our Director of Religious Education to get connected.